justeattakeaway/pie/apps/pie-docs/src/engineers/contributing.md

 We also run a [PIE engineering clinic](https://calendly.com/jetpie/engineering-clinics) every other Tuesday where you can book a slot to speak to one of our engineers.

-Please note that the booking link only goes live the day before the clinic.
+**Note:** the booking link only goes live the day before the clinic.

 ### How can I make a feature request?